Uasoni/uasoni.github.io/about.md

 ### Projects
 You can find some of the projects I've worked on in the [Projects](/projects) page.
 A lot of projects are also localised in the post section, but I'll put some of the more significant ones here, as well as finalised versions of some of the experimental posts.

+### Background
+You might have noticed the fluid simulation running in the background.
+It's a WebGL fluid simulation powered by the [Fluid-JS](https://github.com/malik-tillman/Fluid-JS) library.
+Try dragging!
+As far as I know this doesn't work on mobile or smaller screens where you can't actually see the background.